rylincoln/developer.fulcrumapp.com/_api/intro.md

 * API calls are limited to 5,000 calls an hour per user.

-* The `/api/v2/users` endpoint is the _only one_ that supports HTTP Basic authentication.
-All other endpoints require the API Key as either an HTTP request header or query string parameter.

 * Using an HTTP header of `Accept: application/json` is required, otherwise you’ll receive a `406: Not Acceptable` response from the API.

 ## Libraries